 Will breast implants fix stretch marks?
 Maybe yes and maybe no. Let’s look at what stretch marks are and what causes them, then consider how breast implants might help.

 What Are Stretch Marks and What Causes Them?

 Stretch marks are the streaks and stripes that appear in the skin when it is stretched.
 They are often pink, purple, or red when they first appear, then gradually fade to more closely match your natural skin tone.
 They are a type of scar tissue, left behind when the skin — most often on the breasts, abdomen, and thighs — stretches with puberty, pregnancy, breastfeeding, or weight changes.

 Hormones play a role in their formation, as do genetics.
 If other women in your family have stretch marks on their breasts, you’re more likely to get them too.
 People who take steroids for long-term treatment of an illness are also more likely to develop stretch marks.

 Will Breast Implants Fix Stretch Marks?

 Breast implants that moderately increase the size of the breasts can make certain types of stretch marks less noticeable.
 If you have stretch marks that take the form of wrinkles and creases, adding volume to the breasts with implants will firm and smooth the surface skin and make these marks much less visible.
-A board-certified plastic surgeon can advise you about whether your stretch marks might be made less visible with implants.
+A plastic surgeon can advise you about whether your stretch marks might be made less visible with implants.

 Care must be taken, though, to choose a skilled and experienced plastic surgeon.
 If you are prone to developing noticeable stretch marks, getting implants that are too large can stretch your skin so much that it worsens the marks or creates new ones.
 If stretch marks are a concern, a good plastic surgeon will factor that into decisions about the size and placement of the implants.